 Between now and December 24, visit www.noradsanta.org and take a virtual trip to the North Pole.
 A free app is also available with new games every day.

-Photos, b-roll, and other visuals illustrating Santa’s journey can be found here.
+Photos, b-roll, and other visuals illustrating Santa’s journey.

 AGI software supports Santa’s annual journey and other critical missions throughout the year.
 For additional information about how AGI helps its customers in the aerospace and defense industry, visit agi.com.

 # # #

 About AGI, an Ansys company